 Yes, architectural work that was actually used to construct a structure on real property is an improvement.
 As such, a Mechanic and Materialman Lien can be filed.
 Hire a competent attorney and be prepared to actually execute upon the Lien, or forget about it.

 Builder wasn't able to build our home.
 We are still under contract with a completion date of May 31, 2018 with developer.
 It is now April 19,2018.
 They still don't have a builder and now they just want to sell us the lot.
-If we bought the lot and had our own builder come in, what the developer is...
+If we bought the lot and had our own builder come in, what the...
 Read more »

 The builder frauded me as well as several other investors, suppliers and subs.
 It is very obvious now after I have gathered the facts that he did this with clear malicious intent.
 I discovered he has done this in the past in 1996, 2008, 2014 and now.
 He filed bankrupsty the two previous times.
 I do...
 Read more »

 In very rare circumstances, there can be a "private prosecutor" - however, this will require the consent of the district attorney's office.
 You will want to meet with the elected District attorney in your district, not a deputy or assistant district attorney.
-Try to emphasize the number of people...Read more »
+Try to emphasize the...Read more »

 The contractor claims that the contractor that he subcontracts the labor that I perform is refusing to pay him HIS agreed upon payrate for my labor (I presume that he charges a fixed amount for each employee, and pays them less, keeping the remaining money).
 This is his method of business.
 However,...
 Read more »